MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/deploy-and-configure-on-macos.md

 ### BlockExternalSync

-The **BlockExternalSync** key enables the **Block External Sync** setting.

-The **Block External Sync** setting prevents the sync app from syncing libraries and folders shared from other organizations.
+This setting prevents the sync app from syncing libraries and folders shared from other organizations.

-The parameter is **BlockExternalSync** and  it has a boolean value.
-If this value is set to **True**, the users are prevented from syncing OneDrive and SharePoint libraries and folders with organizations other than the user's own organization.
+If you set the setting's value to **True**, the users are prevented from syncing OneDrive and SharePoint libraries and folders with organizations other than the user's own organization.
 Set this value to **False** or do not enable the setting to allow the OneDrive and SharePoint files to be synced with other organizations also.

 The example for this setting in the **.plist** file is:
 <key>BlockExternalSync</key>